 The verse has Yahweh proclaiming, “Let us go down and confuse their language.”
 As was the case in Genesis 1:26, the plural announcement is followed by the actions of only one being, Yahweh: “So Yahweh scattered them” (11:8).

-The extrapolation of the Babel story
+The extrapolation of the Tower of Babel story

 It’s at this point that most Bible readers presume there’s nothing more to think about.
 That’s because other Old Testament passages that speak of this event tend to be omitted from the discussion.
 The most important of these is Deuteronomy 32:8–9 (ESV):